Only currently registered girls and volunteers will have access to camp properties.

 Are masks required at camp?

-In line with our GSTOP COVID-19 policies, masks (covering both the nose and the mouth) are required.
+In line with our GSTOP COVID-19 policies, masks (covering both the nose and the mouth) are not required but are recommended.

 How many people total can attend a camping weekend?
 Each camp has a limited capacity for using camp lodging.
 Each camp also allows four persons per tent available for tent camping.